Previous dayApril 30, 2026Next day

 13.9 km1--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 21 km N of Moose Pass, Alaska with origin time 20:25 UTC on April 30, 2026.
+At 20:25 UTC on April 30, 2026, a magnitude 2.0 tremor occurred 21 km N of Moose Pass, Alaska.
 A small number of nearby observers (1) submitted felt reports to the USGS.
 The event originated approximately 13.9 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 60.680°N, -149.413°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30